July 1922

 Dorney (2017), pg 111

-During a sniping attack on Wellington Barracks in Dublin by anti-Treaty volunteers, a civilian is killed.
-This is part of a campaign of attacks and sniping by Dublin anti-Treaty volunteers as they start to regroup after their defeat in the Four Courts and O’Connell St earlier in the month.
+This is part of a campaign of attacks and sniping by anti-Treaty volunteers in Dublin as they start to regroup after their defeat in the Four Courts and O’Connell St earlier in the month.

 Dorney (2017), pg 111

-Ernie O’Malley (who had been appointed Assistant Chief-of-Staff of the anti-Treaty army on the 10th July by Liam Lynch and given command of the Northern and Eastern divisions), writes to Lynch asking “Could you give me an outline of your Military and National Policy as we are in the dark here with regard to both?”
+Ernie O’Malley (who had been appointed Assistant Chief-of-Staff of the anti-Treaty army on July 10th by Liam Lynch and given command of the Northern and Eastern divisions), writes to Lynch asking “Could you give me an outline of your Military and National Policy as we are in the dark here with regard to both?”

 Hopkinson (1988), pgs 129 & 144

-Ó Ruairc (2009), pgs 308-309
+Ó Ruairc (2009), pgs 308-309; Power (2020), pgs 69-73

 A report on the Curragh command states that JJ O’Connell (O/C Curragh command) has little knowledge of his command.